MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 The first thing you should do is make sure you are running the latest `conda` version.

-From the command line, run
+From the command line (Anaconda Prompt on
+Windows or Terminal on MacOS), run

 ```
 conda update -n base -c defaults conda